KI7MT/wspr-analytics/testing/README.md

 # General Use Scripts

-The scripts in this directory are used for testing and exploring [PySpark][] [PyArrow][], and others frameworks while the main [wsprana][] application is being reworked.
+The scripts in this directory are used for testing and exploring [PySpark][], [Apache Arrow][], and other frameworks while the main [wsprana][] application is being reworked.

 All of the test scripts will be incorporated into the main app.
-Some of the scripts in this folder are just test scripts, like the `pandas_convert_csv.py` and `pyarrow_read.py`, but they provide some insight as to what can be done ti reduse processing time and imporve file storage footprints.
+Some of the scripts in this folder will just be test scripts, like the `pandas_convert_csv.py` and `pyarrow_read.py`, but they provide some insight as to what can be done to reduce processing time and imporve file storage footprints.

 ## Environment Setup